 We are a sunglass store, and you may find yourself out for a nice jog.
 Are there any sunglasses that you would suggest from Sunglass Warehouse?

-Kodjo: I’m a big fan of the aviator and wayfarer style sunglasses.
+Kodjo: I’m a big fan of the aviator and retro square style sunglasses.
 Without hesitation, I would suggest these: